Lima: $3K COVID vaccine bonuses for RI state workers ‘unfair’ to taxpayers

 “Once we allow bonuses for getting vaccines today, when there are no federal monies available it will set a precedent in future contract negotiations and Rhode Island taxpayers will foot the bill,” Lima said.
 “There are countless other areas for using these federal relief dollars that would be justifiable to the public.”

-The tentative union agreement caught legislative leaders off guard earlier this month, as both House Speaker Joe Skecarchi and Senate President Dominick Ruggerio said they were unaware of the deal.
+The tentative union agreement caught legislative leaders off guard earlier this month, as both House Speaker Joe Shekarchi and Senate President Dominick Ruggerio said they were unaware of the deal.

 Gov. Dan McKee was out of state on vacation when the news broke and has not yet commented on it publicly.
 But Lt.
 Gov. Sabina Matos has said incentives are often more effective than mandates, as the state has battled in recent months with unvaccinated state employees over not getting inoculated while working in health-related jobs.